TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-code-coverage.md

 found 0 vulnerabilities
 ```

 You do need to update `vite.config.ts` to specify Istanbul, as v8 is the default.
-After that you run it in exactly the same way.
+After that, you run it in exactly the same way.

 ```
 % npm run test -- --run --reporter verbose --coverage